Previous dayApril 13, 2026Next day

 17.3 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.3 earthquake 91 km N of Charlotte Amalie, U.S. Virgin Islands at 18:42 UTC on April 13, 2026.
-At a depth of 17.3 km, the event was shallow crustal.
+Reports of a magnitude 3.3 earthquake 91 km N of Charlotte Amalie, U.S. Virgin Islands came in on April 13, 2026 at 18:42 UTC.
+This was a shallow crustal earthquake, focused at 17.3 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.168°, -64.851°.
+Coordinates: 19.168°, -64.851°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13